CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 6. Select the **.Net Assembly** tab, and click the **Browse** button.
 7. Go to: `Xamarin-MAS-Foundation/lib` directory, select the `MASFoundation.iOS.dll` file, click Open and then OK.

-### Step 2: Update the Information Property List File of your APP
+### Step 2: Update the Information Property List File

 In Visual Studio, verify/change these settings: